andrewruvinsky/side_projects/README.md

 # Welcome to my side projects!
-So far I have
+So far I have...
 Silly Sally Riddle, Text-Based Chess